Skip to content

 • Cons: Can't level slopes easily, drainage issues in wet areas, less visual separation from yard

-• Best for: Flat yards, casual entertaining, budget-conscious projects, year-round use
+• Best for: Flat yards, casual entertaining, budget conscious projects, year round use

-• Durability: 20+ years (concrete), 15–20 years (pavers)
+• Durability: 20+ years (concrete), 15 to 20 years (pavers)

 Deck & Patio Installation Timeline in Ventura County

-Here's a realistic timeline for a typical 300-square-foot deck or patio in Simi Valley or Thousand Oaks.
+Here's a realistic timeline for a typical 300 square foot deck or patio in Simi Valley or Thousand Oaks.
 Add time if permits take longer or if you choose custom elements.

-Design & Material Selection1–2 weeks
+Design & Material Selection1 to 2 weeks

-Permits (if required)2–4 weeks
+Permits (if required)2 to 4 weeks

-Site Preparation & Excavation1–2 days
+Site Preparation & Excavation1 to 2 days

-Foundation/Footings (deck) or Base (patio)2–3 days
+Foundation/Footings (deck) or Base (patio)2 to 3 days

-Framing/Pouring (deck/patio)3–5 days
+Framing/Pouring (deck/patio)3 to 5 days

-Decking/Patio Surface Installation2–5 days
+Decking/Patio Surface Installation2 to 5 days

-Railings, Stairs, Finishing2–3 days
+Railings, Stairs, Finishing2 to 3 days

 Final Inspection & Cleanup1 day